berhir/BlazorWebAssemblyCookieAuth/README.md

 This is a sample implementation with a Blazor WebAssembly SPA as front-end.

 You can find more details in my blog post "[Secure a Blazor WebAssembly application with cookie authentication](https://guidnew.com/en/blog/secure-a-blazor-webassembly-application-with-cookie-authentication/)".

+Updated to work with NET 7 and new demo server.